 You can enjoy the glories of Searsport’s maritime past simply by walking its streets.
 Downtown, which is a federal Historic District, is full of brick-and-stone commercial buildings.
 While they contain new stores, shops and restaurants, many retain the looks they did a century and a half ago.

-Another historic district contains the grand sea-captains’ homes, some of which have been converted into inns and B&Bs.
+Another historic district contains the grand sea captain’s homes, some of which have been converted into inns and B&Bs.

 To learn about the maritime industry that created Searsport, visit the Penobscot Marine Museum, housed inside a group of historic buildings downtown.
 The museum celebrates the history of Penobscot Bay and of the sea in general.
 There are even some of the treasures brought home by the Searsport captains.
 The museum has terrific exhibits especially for kids.
+When it’s time to head to sea yourself, rent a kayak to experience sea life up close in Penobscot Bay.

-There’s plenty of antique stores and other markets off Route 1 to explore in Searsport.
+Back on shore, there’s plenty of antique stores and other markets off Route 1 to explore in Searsport.
 For maritime fans, a popular spot is BlueJacket Shipcrafters.
 It’s the oldest model-ship-and-boat company in the country (it opened in 1905).
 BlueJacket sells kits and finished wooden models of everything from historic racing sailboats to modern warships.

 For a close look at the water, drive down Route 1 to Moose Point State Park.
 It features seaside picnic areas, a playground and walking trails.